-The term day trading refers to the frequent purchase and sale of stocks throughout the day.
-Day traders hope that the stocks they buy will gain or lose value for the short time the day trader holds that stock, which is usually just a few minutes or even seconds, according to the U.S. Securities and Exchange Commission (SEC).
-Day traders are investors who seek higher profits from the stock market in exchange for a much greater risk of loss.
-These investors believe that if they use the right day-trading strategies, small daily wins will add up to big long-term profits.
+The term “day trading” refers to the frequent purchase and sale of stocks throughout the day.
+Day traders hope that the stocks they buy will gain or lose value for the short time the day trader holds that stock, which is usually just a few minutes or even seconds.

-From candlestick charts to candlestick patterns and momentum strategies, day traders have a language all their own.
-Online communities like Warrior Trading provide day-trading tips, support and strategies, but day trading is risky and only for speculative investors who can afford to lose the money they’re trading with.
+From candlestick charts to momentum strategies, day traders have a language all their own.
+Online communities provide day trading tips, support and strategies, but day trading is risky and only for speculative investors who can afford to lose the money they’re trading.

-With a momentum strategy, an investor jumps on a stock whose price is moving up.
-Momentum stocks are rare and hard to find — only maybe about 10 out of 5,000 will fit the criteria in a given day, according to Warrior Trading.
+With a momentum strategy, an investor jumps on a stock whose price is moving up or down.
+The idea is to get in and out before the stock price hits the top or bottom.
+Momentum stocks are rare and hard to find.
 Look for these qualities in stocks if you’re using a momentum trading strategy:

 - Smaller stocks, which trade faster due to the reduced number of outstanding shares — the float should be under 100 million shares

 The philosophy behind a scalping strategy is that small wins can add up to a lot of money at the end of the day.
 The scalper sets buy and sell targets and sticks to these predetermined levels.
 The scalping strategy is fast.
-It’s not uncommon for several trades to be made within a few seconds.
+It’s not uncommon for several trades to be made within a few seconds, or for the trader to buy and sell the same stock many times over the course of a day.

 The first step in the pullback strategy is to look for a stock or ETF with an established trend.
 Next, monitor the trend until there’s a price decline from the trend.
 If the established trend is upward, then the downward price movement — or pullback — is an entry point for the day trader to buy.

-Day traders use technical charts to understand a stock’s trend.
 Fidelity recommends looking for an uptrend with at least two successive high price movements before the pullback or price decline.
 Or, if shorting the stock, you’d look for two decreasing prices in a row.
-And if the trend completely reverses after you buy in, there’s no need to panic because the trend usually continues in the trending direction for a long while.
-You might find pullback candidates from the stocks making the biggest gains.
+The idea is that the longer the trend, the more likely it is to continue.

 A breakout trade takes place when the stock price rises above the former top resistance price.
-But it’s not as easy as looking at a chart, recognizing the resistance and then buying after a breakout.
-You should monitor the level of stock trading volume or how many shares are changing hands.
-That’s because breakout trades on high volume are more likely to be sustainable at the new higher price than those breakouts with less volume, according to Fidelity.
+Breakout trades on high volume are more likely to be sustainable at the new higher price than those breakouts with less volume, according to Fidelity.
 Lower-volume breakouts are more likely to decline below former resistance levels, making it more difficult to profit.

 In most cases, the stock will retreat after hitting the resistance level until there’s a catalyst for a stronger price movement.
 Above this specific price, there are more sellers than buyers, preventing the price from rising further.